 The entrance leading straight into the garden features a small arched gate made out of mortars and bricks.
-Along the entrance stands two lines of apricot intertwined together and providing green shade for a hot summer.
+Along the entrance stands two lines of apricots intertwined together and providing green shade for a hot summer.

 Turn left and pass the screen inscribed with “Tho” (known as longevity), you’ll reach a rectangular-shaped lake filled with water lilies and their green rounded leaves.

 An Hien garden house gate faces the Perfume River so it gets the good Fengshui.
-In Vietnam, we think if your houses get perfect Fengshui, you will get richness, and family members are always in good health.
+In Vietnam, we think if your houses get perfect Fengshui, you will get rich, and family members are always in good health.

 3.2.
 The entrance screen

-Long times ago in Vietnam, we cared very much about Fengshui and Privacy.
+A long times ago in Vietnam, we cared very much about Fengshui and Privacy.
 Our houses before were just connecting rooms houses.
 No high buildings like nowadays.